 M.S.
-Degree.
-Students may choose from either the thesis or non-thesis option in the Master of Science (M.S.)
+Degree Students choose from either the thesis or non-thesis option in the Master of Science (M.S.)
 Program and are required to complete a minimum total of 36 credits (a typical course has 3 credits).

 Non-thesis option

-15 credits of core courses
+18 credits of core courses

 12 credits in area of specialization

-9 credits of approved electives or a minor from another department $^{\rm 1}$
+6 credits of approved electives or a minor from another department

 Thesis option

-15 credits of core courses
+18 credits of core courses

 12 thesis credits

-9 credits in area of specialization
+6 credits in area of specialization

 Ph.D.
 Degree.
 Doctoral students develop a customized curriculum to fit their needs.
-The degree requires a minimum of 72 graduate credit hours that includes course work and a thesis.
+The degree requires a minimum of 72 graduate credit hours that includes course work and a thesis

 Course work

 24 credits of core courses

 12 credits in area of specialization

 12 credits in a minor

 Thesis credits

-24 thesis credits, the student's faculty advisor and the Doctoral Thesis Committee must approve the student's program of study and the topic for the thesis.
+24 thesis credits.
+The student's faculty advisor and the doctoral thesis committee must approve the student's program of study and the topic for the thesis.

 Qualifying Examination Process

-Upon completion of the core course work, students must pass a qualifying written examination to become a candidate for the Ph.D. degree.
-The qualifying exam is offered once a year and is administered by the Division qualifier committee.
-This exam is designed to test the student's competence in core courses and a reading list of additional topics.
-Once qualified, the Ph.D. student is then required to complete an additional written and an oral examination.
+Upon completion of the core course work, students must pass qualifying written examinations to become a candidate for the Ph.D. degree.
+The qualifying exam is given in two parts.
+The first part, a six hour exam given in August, is based on the 1st year 500 level core courses and readings.
+The second part, a three hour exam given in January, is based on the 600 level core courses and readings.
+These exams are designed to test the student's competence in core courses and a reading list of additional topics.
+Once qualified, the Ph.D. student is then required to complete an additional written and oral examination.
 This exam is prepared and administered by the student's thesis committee and is generally related to the student's thesis topic and the student's minor field.

-2003-2004

-1Graduate Bulletin, 2003-2004, Graduate Degrees and Requirements, pp. 33 and 34

 Minor from Another Department

-Non-thesis M.S. students may apply their nine credits of electives towards a minor in another department.
+Non-thesis M.S. students may apply six elective credits towards a nine hour minor in another department.
 A minor is ideal for those students who want to enhance or gain knowledge in another field while gaining the economic and business skills to help them move up the career ladder.
-For example, a petroleum, chemical, or mining engineer might want to learn more about environmental engineering, a geophysicist or geologist might want to learn the latest techniques in their profession, or an economic policy analyst might want to learn about political risk.
+For example, a petroleum, chemical, or mining engineer might

+want to learn more about environmental engineering, a geophysicist or geologist might want to learn the latest techniques in their profession, or an economic policy analyst might want to learn about political risk.
 Students should check with the minor department for the opportunities and requirements for a minor.

 Transfer Credits

-Students who enter the non-thesis M.S. program may transfer up to 15 credits (9 credits for a thesis M.S.).
+Non-thesis M.S. students may transfer up to 15 credits (9 credits for a thesis M.S.).
 The student must have achieved a grade of B or better in all graduate transfer courses and the transfer credit must be approved by the student's advisor and the Division Director.
 Students who enter the Ph.D. program with a thesis based masters degree may transfer up to 36 graduate credit hours.
 Other CSM doctorate students may transfer up to 24 graduate credits from another graduate program from which a masters degree was not earned.
 The student must have achieved a grade of B or better in all graduate transfer courses and the transfer must be approved by the student's Doctoral Thesis Committee and the Division Director.

+Combined BS/MS Program

+Students enrolled in CSM's Combined Undergraduate/ Graduate Program may double count 6 hours from their undergraduate course-work towards the non-thesis graduate program.

 Joint Degrees

 The M.S. and Ph.D. degrees may be combined in two possible joint degree programs with: